Use Cases/Sales Agents

 CRM write authority

 Restrict which records agents can create, update, or delete.
 Allow lead creation but block modifications to closed-won opportunities.
-Require approval for account merges, territory reassignments, or any write to a record owned by another rep. Prevent bulk operations that could corrupt your single source of customer truth.
+Require approval for account merges, territory reassignments, or any write to a record owned by another rep. Gate bulk operations that could corrupt your single source of customer truth.

 Pricing authority